 Software agents typically use asynchronous message passing for agent communication.
-One of the major agent communication standards is called FIPA-ACL (Foundation for Intelligent, Physical Agents - Agent Communication Language).
-FIPA-ACL is grounded in speech act theory, which states that messages represent actions or communicative acts - also known as speech acts or performatives [18].
+One of the major agent communication standards is called FIPA-ACL (Foundation for Intelligent, Physical Agents -Agent Communication Language).
+FIPA-ACL is grounded in speech act theory, which states that messages represent actions or communicative acts also known as speech acts or performatives [15].
 FIPA-ACL defines a set of 22 communicative acts, such as inform, request, agree, not understood, and refuse.
-In Figure 3, we use the UML sequence diagram to illustrate the communication protocol among the security agent (SecurAgent), the analysis agent (AnalyAgent), the monitoring agent first informs the security agent (AucAgent).
-From the diagram, we can see that the monitoring agent first informs the security agent about a suspicious shill, say bidding agent B1.
-Upon receiving this message, the security agent requests the analytical data, such as shilling score and reputation score of B1, from the analysis agent.
-After analyzing the auction data as well as the history information of B1, the analysis agent informs the security agent about the analytical results.
-When the security agent receives the analytical data, it determines if the suspicious shill is an actual shill.
-In case the security agent won't be able to make such a decision, it will request more evidence from the monitoring agent.
-In this case, step 1-3 of the communication protocol must be repeated (for simplicity, we did not show the loop in Figure 3).
-When an actual shill is detected, the security agent informs the involved auction agent to cancel the affected auction, and it also updates the role assignment and access permissions of the shill bidder.
+In Figure 3, we use the UML sequence diagram to illustrate the communication protocol for shill detection among various agents, namely the security agent (SecurAgent), the analysis agent (AnalyAgent), the monitoring agent (MonAgent), and the auction agent (AucAgent).

 Figure 3.
-Communication protocol for shill detection
+Interaction protocol for shill detection